IBM-Bluemix-Docs/wh-iml/advanced-invocations.md

 ##Filtering search results
 {: #filtering-search-results}
-Search results can be filtered using fields that are known to exist in the default corpora or if using a custom plan fields specific to custom instance.
+Search results can be filtered using fields that are known to exist in the default corpora or if using a premium plan, fields specific to the premium instance.
 There are three fields common across the default corpora that can be used to filter search results:
 - publication name
 - publication date
 - author